 Now that the House of Representatives has passed the bill, we need you to ask the Senate to do the same.
 Contact the Senate Foreign Relations Committee Chairman Bob Corker (R-TN) and Ranking Member Bob Menendez (D-NJ) to advance this legislation through the Senate to safeguard equal access to education for every child, particularly girls.

 How You Can Help

-I am writing to ask you to support vulnerable girls' access to education by cosponsoring the Protecting Girls' Access to Education in Vulnerable Settings Act (S.1580).
+Contact SFRC Leadership and urge them to advance to a vote the Protecting Girls' Access to Education in Vulnerable Settings Act (S.1580).

 The Protecting Girls' Access to Education Act (H.R.
 2408/ S. 1580) is federal legislation that encourages the U.S. Government to make the education of children displaced by conflict or crisis a priority in their assistance efforts.

 By directing the efforts of the Department of State and the U.S. Agency for International Development (USAID), this bill would increase access to educational, economic, and entrepreneurial opportunities for displaced children, especially girls.

 With the 115th Congress set to expire at the end of 2018, we need the Senate Foreign Relations Committee (SFRC) to mark up the bill to prepare it for a full vote.
 By emailing and tweeting SFRC Leadership, you can expedite this process and help leverage UNICEF's work to ensure that the most vulnerable children--including those in conflict and crises--can access their right to a quality education.